WaterQuality-INL/OpenMux/README.md

    - Order the components and assemble the board.

 3. **Install the software**
-   - The OpenMux is not necessary to start using the GUI (whitout the multiplexing features).
-Just start it, connect the potentiostat to the computer and press play.
+   - The OpenMux adaptor is not necessary to start using the GUI.
+Just start it, connect the potentiostat to the computer and press play (but the multiplexing features are not available in the meantime).

 4. **Mount the OpenMux adaptor** onto the EmStat4.

-5. **Launch the GUI** and connect the modified device to your computer via USB.
+5. **Launch the OpenMx GUI** and connect the modified device to your computer via USB.

 ---